 Animal Rescue

 National Aquarium Animal Rescue is federally permitted by the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Fish and Wildlife Service to respond to sick and injured sea turtles and marine mammals along Maryland's 3,190 miles of coastline.
-We also partner with other institutions to rehabilitate animals that strand up and down the East Coast, and work with the Greater Atlantic Region Stranding Network (GARS) year-round to assist with animal rescue operations, transports, monitoring, rehabilitation, releases and more.
+We also partner with other institutions to rehabilitate animals that strand up and down the East Coast, and work with the Greater Atlantic Region Stranding Network year-round to assist with animal rescue operations, transports, monitoring, rehabilitation, releases and more.

-Since 1991, we have returned hundreds of rehabilitated animals to their natural habitats—including harbor, gray, harp and hooded seals; Kemp's ridley, green and loggerhead sea turtles; and a harbor porpoise, pygmy sperm whale and manatee.
+Since 1991, we have returned hundreds of rehabilitated animals to their natural habitats—including harbor, grey, harp and hooded seals; Kemp's ridley, green and loggerhead sea turtles; and a harbor porpoise, pygmy sperm whale and manatee.

 Each summer, juvenile sea turtles including loggerheads, greens, leatherbacks and Kemp's ridleys are drawn to the warm, shallow waters of Cape Cod, Massachusetts, to forage for food.